6 Analogies to Help You Understand SEO

 There is no denying it: SEO can be an abstract field.

-We who specialize in search spend our lives wrestling with an algorithm that is too big for any single person to fully comprehend.
-Whether you’re an SEO who wants to try and better explain how our leviathan of an algorithm behaves, or a website owner looking for more insight into how Google works, sometimes an analogy just puts everything into perspective.
+We who specialize in search spend our lives wrestling with an algorithm that is too big for any single person to comprehend fully.
+Whether you’re an SEO who wants to try and better explain how our leviathan of an algorithm behaves or a website owner looking for more insight into how Google works, sometimes an analogy puts everything into perspective.

 Some of these analogies I have been using for 15 years, and they still stand the test of time.
 Here are the questions I think a good analogy can help you answer: